 If you have found yourself with a layover at Edmonton International Airport, you may now be wondering what to do with your time….besides sleep!
-While options are a bit limited, as YEG is not a huge transit hub, you should be fine for a short visit.
+While options are limited, YEG is not a huge transit hub, so you should be fine for a short visit.

-Here are 8 things to do on a layover at Edmonton Airport.
+Here are eight things to do on a layover at Edmonton Airport.

 1. Enjoy a meal

 Enjoy a leisurely meal during your layover – you’ve got the time!
-There’s a selection of food options here, from to-go burgers, Asian cuisine, coffee and baked goods, and healthier juice smoothies.
+There’s a selection of food options here, including to-go burgers, Asian cuisine, coffee and baked goods, and healthier juice smoothies.
 Sit-down restaurants tout local and international beer, burgers and wings, and Italian cuisine.
-Local favorites include the Belgian Beer Cafe, Edmonton Eskimos Sports Bar, and the Halo Bar & Bistro.
-For late-night snacks, a 24-hour Tim Horton’s and a Circle K Convenience shop are located pre-Security.
+Local favourites include the Belgian Beer Cafe, Edmonton Eskimos Sports Bar, and the Halo Bar & Bistro.
+A 24-hour Tim Horton’s and a Circle K Convenience shop are located pre-security for late-night snacks.

 2. Hang out in a lounge

-A couple airport lounges here cater to any traveller, regardless of your airline or flight class flown.
+A few airport lounges here cater to any traveller, regardless of your airline or flight class flown.
 This means that, for an inclusive entry fee, you can enjoy food, drinks, and good WiFi, all in a comfortable setting – not a bad way to spend your layover.
 Pre-book online or use your lounge membership program.
 See our Edmonton Airport Guide for locations.